Los Angeles Chargers vs. Las Vegas Raiders NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Raiders stats and trends

-- In Las Vegas' 16 games this season, it has seven wins against the spread.

-- The Raiders are 5-3 ATS when underdogs by 3 points or more this season.
+- The Raiders have been underdogs by 3 points or more eight times this year and are 5-3 ATS in those matchups.

-- Las Vegas' games this year have gone over the point total in 43.8% of its opportunities (seven times in 16 games with a set point total).
+- Las Vegas' games this season have hit the over seven times in 16 opportunities (43.8%).

 - The Raiders put up 21.2 points per game, 5.3 fewer than the Chargers give up (26.5).

-- Las Vegas is 4-1 against the spread and 5-0 overall in games when it records more than 26.5 points.
+- Las Vegas is 4-1 against the spread and 5-0 overall in games when it puts up more than 26.5 points.

-- When Las Vegas piles up more than 361 yards, the team is 5-2 against the spread and 6-1 overall.
+- Las Vegas is 5-2 against the spread and 6-1 overall when the team piles up more than 361 yards.

-- This season the Raiders have turned the ball over 24 times, three more than the Chargers' takeaways (21).
+- The Raiders have turned the ball over three more times (24 total) than the Chargers have forced a turnover (21) this season.

 Home and road insights

-- At home, the Raiders have one win ATS (1-2) as 3-point underdogs or more.
+- The Raiders have one win ATS (1-2) as 3-point underdogs or more at home.

-- In four of eight home games this season, Las Vegas has gone over the total.
+- In eight games at home this year, Las Vegas has hit the over four times.

-- Los Angeles is 4-3 overall, and 4-3 against the spread, away from home.
+- This year in away games, Los Angeles is 4-3 against the spread and 4-3 overall.

-- The Chargers are winless ATS (0-2) as 3-point favorites or more on the road.

-- This season, in three of seven away games Los Angeles has gone over the total.
+- In seven road games this season, Los Angeles has gone over the total three times.

 Powered by Data Skrive.